 Together also offers in-platform reporting.
 This means you’ll be able to gain important insight into the program and how mentorships are developing.
 You’ll also be able to quickly identify when mentors or mentees may be struggling.
 It can help you stay on top of your pairings and help smooth out any issues or challenges they may be facing.

-Customizable templates and agendas
+Customizable meeting agendas

 Together’s team has also put together other valuable information to help participants and mentoring program organizers.
 From blogs to FAQs to handbooks for participants, with Together, you will be equipped to get the most from your mentoring program.